niflylab/TACI_CalciumImagingPlugin/README.md

 	- If there are no params.csv file, the phase, t-position, z-position, channel, and whether images are already gray must be indicated.
 		- If there is no phase or channel enter *Na*.
 There must be a numeric input for t-position and z-position.
 		- If the *Are Images grey?* box is unchecked parameter a grayscale function is performed on the copies.
-		- After running the Organize function, a params.csv file will be made, such that future runs have parameters filled in.
+		- After running the ORGANIZE function, a params.csv file will be made, such that future runs have parameters filled in.
 			-If parameters need to be changed, the created params.csv file must be deleted for changes to apply.
 	- The output folder *Neuron0to2_gray_stacks* the z-position folders named *Neuron0to2_1*, *Neuron0to2_2* etc. with the sorted gray files.
 	- Refer to [Organization Example C](#organization-example-c) for an example of how the files should be structured and [Organization Example D](#organization-example-d) for what the file structure looks like after execution.